adriel/h265ize/README.md

+# Archived

+I tried to update this to the latest packages, but needed more work then I have time for.
+Was getting this error in it's current state:

+    [h265ize]: math.eval is not a function.
+Details can be found below in debug mode.

 # h265ize

 h265ize is a fire and forget weapon.
 A nodejs utility utilizing ffmpeg to encode large quantities of videos with the hevc codec.
 For more information visit [ayrton.sparling.us](https://ayrton.sparling.us/index.php/ultimate-x265hevc-encoding-script-h265ize/ "Ayrton Sparling").